 Your doctor and nurse will make sure you have anti sickness medicines after surgery.
 Other ways of managing sickness straight after surgery include:

 - have sips of water to begin with, once you are able to drink

 - keeping your pain under control, as severe pain can make you feel sick

 Not all radiotherapy treatment will make you feel or be sick.
 It depends on the part of your body that is being treated.

 Sickness also depends on your dose of radiotherapy and how often you are having treatment.
 You're more likely to feel or be sick if you are having one large dose of radiotherapy instead of having smaller doses over long periods of time.

 Total body irradiation (TBI)

 Total body irradiation (TBI) as part of a bone marrow transplant is very likely to make you feel and be sick.
-So you have anti sickness medicines to prevent it.
+So you take anti sickness medicines to prevent it.
 It is likely that you will be having chemotherapy as well if you are having TBI.
 Having both these treatments makes it more likely that you will have some sickness.